A while back, I bought the wrong shampoo for my keratin treated hair.

 - Avoid Direct Heat: Heat makes your hair brittle

 - Gentle Cleansers: Avoid harsh shampoos.
 Use moisturizing ones

 - No Manipulations: Avoid twists, braids, and mechanical strains

 - Condition, Condition: Keep your hair supple & pliable

-- Cut Out Split Ends: Split ends and knots make your hair weaker
+- Cut Out Split Ends: Frayed ends and knots make your hair weak

 - Stop Coloring: Commercial dye dries out your hair